MelonKony/millmint/content/utopia/society/state/government/commonwealth/security.md

 {{< /hint >}}

 {{<section>}}
-## Commonwealth Security Secretariat
+## Overview
 {{<boxtag teal>}}OPSEC{{</boxtag>}}

 The *Commonwealth Security Secretariat* (OPSEC) is the mother organisation of the internal and external security organs of the Vekllei government.
-These include intelligence gathering, espionage, special policing, and state security apparatuses.
+Its constitutional mission includes intelligence gathering, espionage, special policing, and state security.
+It is headed by the Secretary of Security, and reports directly to the [Commonwealth Parliament](/utopia/society/state/government/commonwealth/).

-Like most features of the

 {{<outline>}}
 ### Commonwealth Military Command